oak-security/stylusport/handbook/src/state-storage.md

 }
 ```

-The Anchor framework abstracts the boilerplate required to manually create PDA accounts and automatically checks for intialization as well as correct seeds.
+The Anchor framework abstracts the boilerplate required to manually create PDA accounts and automatically checks for initialization as well as correct seeds.

 ```rust
 #[derive(InitSpace)]